zone117x/node-stratum-pool/README.md

     Under development

 High performance Stratum poolserver in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

+This project does the features listed below.
+It does not handle share rewards (payment processing).
+An [MPOS](https://github.com/MPOS/php-mpos) compatibility layer is in the works [here](https://github.com/zone117x/node-stratum-mpos).
+Otherwise, to setup a pool site, you will have to use this code s a module for another project that handles share rewards.

 [![Build Status](https://travis-ci.org/zone117x/node-stratum.png?branch=master)](https://travis-ci.org/zone117x/node-stratum)

 [![NPM](https://nodei.co/npm/stratum-pool.png?downloads=true&stars=true)](https://nodei.co/npm/stratum-pool/)

 #### Why
 This server was built to be more efficient and easier to setup, maintain and scale than existing stratum poolservers which are written in python.
 Compared to the spaghetti state of the latest stratum-mining python server, this software should also have a lower barrier to entry for other developers to fork and add features or fix bugs.

 Features (need additional testing)